-Figure 3b.
-Loadable Counter with Multiplexed Inputs.
-T-type Flip-Flop Architecture the Count Enable are ANDed in the UIM to form their Terminal Count, COUNT\FB2.
+Figure 3a.
+Loadable Counter with Multiplexed Inputs, Xilinx EPLD Architecture the Count Enable are ANDed in the UIM to form their Terminal Count, COUNT_FB2.
 This Terminal-Count signal enables the second group of nine bits (Q9...17).
-Similarly, most significant of nine bits are enabled by Terminal Count, COUNT\FB3, generated by ANDing the second group of nine outputs with the least significant nine and the Count-Enable signal.
+Similarly, most significant of nine bits are enabled by Terminal Count, COUNT_FB3, generated by ANDing the second group of nine outputs with the least significant nine and the Count-Enable signal.